CARES ACT Section 18004(a)(1) Student Portion

-Bakke Graduate University submitted the executed Certification and Agreement to the Department of Education on July 29, 2020.
+Bakke Graduate University submitted the executed Certification and Agreement to the Department of Education on July 29, 2020, and then received a second grant on February 1, 2021.
 The college confirms it will use no less than 50% of the CARES Stimulus Funds received to provide Emergency Financial Aid Grants to students.
 The College formed an Institutional Committee of administrators to oversee the dissemination process.

 - The total amount of funds that the institution will receive or has received from the Department pursuant to the institution’s Certification and Agreement [for] Emergency Financial Aid Grants to Students.

 On October 14, 2020, and again on February 1, 2021, Bakke Graduate University received $1,331 in each award to students in direct Financial Aid.

 - The total amount of Emergency Financial Aid Grants distributed to students under Section 18004(a)(1) of the CARES Act as of the date of submission (i.e., as of the 30-day Report and every 45 days thereafter).

 As of October 14, 2020, Bakke Graduate University has distributed all $1,331 to 3 students.
 One student was reimbursed for the canceled course required travel expenses incurred due to travel restrictions in the amount of $746.32.
 The remainder of the funds was split evenly between 2 students each receiving $292.34.

 The second grant as of February 1, 2021, Bakke Graduate University has distributed all $1,331 to 6 students.
 The funds were split evenly between 6 students each receiving $221.84.